 Below are links to be used by Orange County Department on Aging Handy Helpers to submit information regarding their work and find their personal links to their assigned project list.
 Passwords are required to access all information behind these links.
 If you have forgotten these passwords, please reach out to Ryan or Morgan.

 Submit a completion/update report on a Handy Helper project.

 Find your personal link to view your assigned projects.

-Below is a link for administrators of the Orange County Department on Aging to submit cost-share payment information to the Handy Helper Database.
+Below is a link for Orange County Department on Aging administrators to submit cost-share payment information to the Handy Helper Database.
 This link is also password protected.
 If you have forgotten the password, please reach out to Ryan or Morgan.

 Submit Handy Helper project cost-share payment information to the OCDOA.